Aspen Times Weekly: Pearlington, 10 Years Later

 I’d moved to New Orleans from the northeast for college in 1999.
 By the time I graduated from Tulane University four years later, I was certain that I was a New Orleanian for life – the offbeat rhythm of this not so Big and never Easy city was in my blood.
 Life anywhere else seemed bland by comparison.
 Out of school, I worked as a researcher for the historian Douglas Brinkley.
 This allowed me to stick around New Orleans and do interesting work on his books.

 Immediately after the storm, Brinkley began working on a book about Katrina (it would become “The Great Deluge,” published in 2006).
-He put me to work collecting oral histories on the ground and doing my first real journalistic reporting.
+In the aftermath of the storm, my job was to collect oral histories on the ground and do my first real journalistic reporting.
 Since my French Quarter apartment didn’t flood or sustain significant damage, I was in a unique position to live in the middle of the city, help write the first draft of history about the storm, and take part in its rebirth.

 Like everybody in post-Katrina New Orleans, I volunteered, I mourned and I rejoiced in the city’s culture with a renewed gratitude and passion.
 I published some personal essays about life after the storm and landed some odd freelance writing gigs (one involved blogging on the road with a New Orleanian who drove a golf cart from Los Angeles back home, talking to people about the city’s recovery along the way).